-Counselor Licensing Requirements in KansasWe want to provide you a Counselor Licensing Requirements Kansas outline so that you know what it takes to successfully meet your requirements for licensure in Kansas.
+Counselor Licensing Requirements in KansasWe want to provide you with a Counselor Licensing Requirements Kansas outline so that you know what it takes to successfully meet your requirements for licensure in Kansas.

 Kansas Counselor Credential TitlesLicensed Clinical Professional Counselor (LCPC) May diagnose and treat mental disorders independently.
-Licensed Professional Counselor (LPC) May practice under the direction of an LCPC, licensed psychologist, a person licensed to provide mental health services as an independent practitioner and whose license allows for diagnoses and treatment of mental disorders, or a person licensed to practice medicine and surgery.
+Licensed Professional Counselor (LPC) May practice under the direction of an LCPC, a licensed psychologist, a person licensed to provide mental health services as an independent practitioner and whose license allows for diagnoses and treatment of mental disorders, or a person licensed to practice medicine and surgery.

 60 graduate semester hours, including a master’s degree in counseling, from a university approved by the board that consists of 45 graduate semester hours distributed among 10 core categories (this includes a supervised practicum).

 Kansas Requirements for Clinical SupervisorsLicensed as a clinical professional counselor for at least 2 years, 4,000 hours in a clinical setting, 1,500 hours of direct client supervision, and 150 hours of supervision.

 Scope of Practice“LICENSED CLINICAL PROFESSIONAL COUNSELING” means a person who engages in the independent practice of professional counseling including the diagnosis and treatment of mental disorders specified in the edition of the diagnostic and statistical manual of mental disorders of the American psychiatric association designated by the board by rules and regulations and who is licensed under this act.
 “PRACTICE OF PROFESSIONAL COUNSELING” means assisting an individual or group for a fee, monetary or otherwise, through counseling, assessment, consultation and referral and includes the diagnosis and treatment of mental disorders as authorized under the professional counselors licensure act.

 - “Assessment” means selecting, administering, scoring and interpreting instruments designed to describe an individual’s aptitudes, abilities, achievements, interests and personal characteristics.